canhunan1/AugGraffitiDev/README.md

 ## Summary
 AugGraffiti is a mobile application on the Android for users to create their own Graffiti on there mobile device.

-## Installation
+## Install
-Download AugGraffitiDev\MyApplication\app\app-release.apk to your android device via USB or Internet.
-And then find this apk on your device and click it to finish installation.Make sure you allow permission to use your location.
+Download AugGraffitiDev\MyApplication\app\app-release.apk to your phone and make sure you allow permission to use your location.
 ##Developement
 To develope, you need to confingure the build.gradle (app) firstly.
 You need to change directory ```storeFile file('D:/asu/asu/EEE598/AugGraffitiDev/keystore.jks')``` to your local directory
 ```